songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_rbac.md

 To allow the `<namespace>-sa` service account to list and create pods, we need to create a Role that grants these permissions.

-Create a file called `role.yaml` to define a Role that allows listing and creating pods:
+Create a file called `role.yaml` to define a Role that allows listing and creating pods and logs:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1